6 Common Christmas Lighting Mistakes That YOU Aren't Going to Make

 #5) Paying a Holiday Visit to an E.R.

 It's a sad truth that the holiday season can be a dangerous time of year.
-Lots of Christmas Enthusiasts are hurt annually during the process of installing or removing Christmas lights.
+Lots of Christmas Enthusiasts have hurt annually during the process of installing or removing Christmas lights.

 According to the Consumer Product Safety Commission, about 250 injuries per day -- more than 15,000 per year -- occur during the holiday season.
 The most common injuries are falls, lacerations, and back strains - most directly related to the process of installing Christmas lights.